Where there’s a notification fire, there should be Recess.

 Fortunately, as of last year, CBD has become much easier to come across — although not as easy to understand.

-So the question stands: Though hemp CBD is much easier to get, will a product you buy from your local bodega or an Instagram ad really work?
+So the question stands: Though hemp-derived CBD is much easier to get, will a product you buy from your local bodega or an Instagram ad really work?

 The answer isn’t as simple as “science says” — and the results are more personal than that.